balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/customization-options.md

  * The controller will be called `LogsEntriesController` instead of `LogsLogEntriesController`
  * The service will be called `LogsEntriesService` instead of `LogsLogEntriesService`

- ## Custom names for controllers and services
+ ## Custom Names for Controllers and Services

 If you do not like the naming convention that BootGen uses for controllers and services, or if they are against the naming policy of your company, you can set the names explicitly: